Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Motivic cycles on the Kummer Surface

-If the two points $s$ and $t$ coincide it implies that $E_1$ and $E_2$ are isogenous via $\phi$.
-In that case $Q_{n,1}=Q_{\phi}$ has {\em four} points which lie in the image of nodes of $\KE$ and curve $C_{n,1}$ is a double cover of $Q_{\phi}$ where {\em all} the ramification points are nodes.
-The normalization is then an {\em unramified} double cover of $\CP^1$.
-As $\CP^1$ is simply connected, this unramified double cover must consist of two components.
-The image of the two components are the rational curves $C_{\phi}$ and $C_{-\phi}$ and we have . \end{proof} For instance, if $n=1$, the curve $Q^{id}_{1,1}$ is simply the diagonal in $\CPP$.
+If $s$ lies on $T$ then by construction the curve is $Q_{\phi_s}$ which meets $\#_s$ at $2n+2$ double points.
+In $C_{n,1,s}$ these are the ramification points and hence {\em all the ramification points are singular}.
+The normalization then is an unramified double cover of $\CP^1$ and hence is the union of two copies of $\CP^1$.
+From Lemma \ref{doubleintersection} one can see that the two components are $C_{\phi}$ and $C_{-\phi}$.
+Hence if $s$ lies on $T$, $C_{n,1,s}=C_{\phi} \cup C_{-\phi}$

+If $s \in \Sigma\backslash T$ then on $C_{n,1,s}$ there are two ramification points which are smooth.
+From the Riemann-Hurwitz theorem applied to the normalization one can see that the normalization is an irreducible rational curve.
+Hence $C_{n,1,s}$ is an irreducible rational curve.

+\end{proof} For instance, if $n=1$, the curve $Q^{id}_{1,1}$ is simply the diagonal in $\CPP$.
 It passes through $(0,0),(1,1)$ and $(\infty,\infty)$ but does not pass through $(\lb_1,\lb_2)$ unless $E_1$ and $E_2$ are isomorphic as elliptic curves with level $2$ structure.
-The curves $C^{\gamma}_{1,1}$ were used by Sato \cite{sato}.
+The rational curves $C^{\gamma}_{1,1,s}$ for $s$ not in the diagonal were used by Sato \cite{sato} to construct motivic cycles.
+In the next section we show that this can be generalized to our case.